Using Strategic Storytelling to Captivate Your Audience

 • Identify a “master story” and business goal to drive retention and recall of a message.

-• Pitch a story to an audience.
+• Deliver a short presentation or business story to an audience.

 Course Outline